-The initiation of a risk analysis identifies pest(s) and pathway(s) that should be considered for risk analysis in relation to the identified PRA area.
+The initiation of a pest risk analysis identifies pest(s) and pathway(s) that should be considered for risk analysis in relation to the identified PRA area.
+For this PRA, the 'PRA area' is defined as Australia for Phytophthora species (P. kernoviae, P. nemorosa, P. pseudosyringae and P. ramorum) that are absent from Australia.

-This pest risk assessment was initiated as a basis for a review and possible revision of the current phytosanitary regulations to import hosts of Phytophthora ramorum.
+This pest risk analysis was initiated as a basis for a review and possible revision of the current phytosanitary regulations to import hosts of P. ramorum.
 Since 2002, P. ramorum has been treated as a quarantine pest and is regulated on propagative material entering Australia.
 However, considerable research on P. ramorum has provided substantial new knowledge about the pathogen during the past decade.
-The PRA will take into account newly published information in the review of Australian emergency phytosanitary measures for P. ramorum.
+The PRA takes into account newly published information in the review of Australian emergency phytosanitary measures for P. ramorum.